 The king began annexing pieces of the Papal States, bit by bit, until all that was left was Rome.

-The domain of the Holy See had shrunk from an area of around 18,000 square miles to the area inside the Vatican Walls.
+The domain of the Holy See had shrunk to the area inside the Vatican Walls.

-The pope at the time was Pius IX (1846 – 1878).
-The king offered various concessions to the pope if he would acknowledge the new Italian state and agree to the annexation of the Papal States (which had already occurred anyway.)
+The king offered Pope Pius IX various concessions if the pope would acknowledge the new Italian state and agree to the annexation of the Papal States.

-The pope refused, as the compromise did not allow for absolute power of the Holy See over not only the Church but also the physical territory it still owned, i.e. the Vatican.
+The pope refused, as the compromise did not allow for absolute power of the Holy See over the Church and the physical territory it still owned.

-Pope Pius IX and the next 4 popes secluded themselves in the Vatican for 59 years, proclaiming themselves “prisoners of the Vatican.”
+Pope Pius IX and his successors secluded themselves in the Vatican for 59 years, proclaiming themselves “prisoners of the Vatican.”

-They refused to legitimize the Italian government or its rights to the Papal States (even if the Vatican had lost control of those territories already.)
+They refused to legitimize the Italian government or its rights to the Papal States.
 This became known as “The Roman Question.”

 By this time, it had become apparent that most Italians wanted peace between the two.
-Also, most Italians were Roman Catholic, so it made sense to find a way for the two entities to rule in harmony.
+Also, most Italians were Roman Catholic, so it made sense to find a way to rule in harmony.